Processing math: 100%

 StablyPermutationMCheckGen(G,L1,L2)

-returns the same as StablyPermutationFCheckGen(G,L1,L2) but with respect to $M_G$ instead of $F$.
+returns the same as StablyPermutationFCheckGen(G,L1,L2) but with respect to MG instead of F.

 DirectSumMatrixGroup